Familiar with dwell time?

 Suppose reading that page took me 7 minutes and 10 seconds, and after I decide to return to the SERPs to gather more information from other sources, so I click back.

-As you can imagine, longer dwell times are better for business.
+As you can imagine, longer times are better for business.
 The more time a visitor spends on a page, the more likely they are to have read and understood your content.
 It’s a signal that your content strategy is working and appealing to your intended audience.

-Dwell Time Vs. Bounce Rate and Time on Page
+How it Differs from Bounce Rate and Time on Page

 “Dwell time, in a sense, is an amalgam of bounce rate and time-on-site metrics – it measures how long it takes for someone to return to a SERP after clicking on a result (and it can be measured directly from the search engine’s own data).”

 Time on page, on the other hand, refers to the amount of time a visitor spends on a page before navigating anywhere else.
+This factor can be heavily influenced by time on page SEO.

 And all these metrics are interconnected.
 For example, if someone’s second click does send them back to the SERPs, or if there is no second click (the user manually enters a URL or closes the window), a page’s bounce rate will increase.